 The transport management services are often initiated with a Freight Review project to select carriers that best suit the client’s individual freight requirements.
 Their expertise in the freight market; along with their carrier network strengths and experience can provide a better matched distribution solution than the shipper can obtain through their own resources.

-Freight Consultancies can be carrier agnostic and provide a wider range of options to better tailor their solutions to their customers’ profiles.
+Freight Consultancies can be carrier agnostic and provide a wider range of options to better tailor their solutions to their customers’ profiles than a Freight Broker or Freight Forwarder.
 Therefore there is a wider range of choice, more control and visibility on costs as the shipper can maintain a direct relationship with the carriers sourced by the consultants whilst still enjoying the value add services of the consultancy and the positive impact that has on their business operations and costs.

 Hopefully you have found our attempts to define these related freight supplier terms from an Australian perspective helpful.
 As stated at the start, there are grey areas.
 Given that, hopefully the freight suppliers you use, or are in discussions with, can provide some guidance through their websites on what their offerings do and do not include.
 Further research through conversations or sales & marketing material should uncover the nature of their relationships with carriers, other brokers or forwarders and related industry suppliers, along with their reach, depth of service, knowledge and pricing models.